Alâeddin Mosque: Inscriptions

-Over the main entrance to the mosque an inscription attributes its completion to Sultan Alaaddin Keykubad I in the year 617 H (1220-221).
+Over the main entrance to the mosque an inscription attributes its completion to Sultan Alaaddin Keykubad I in the year 617 H (1220–221).
 To the right another inscription credits the same sultan as responsible for both the mosque and the tombs.
 Another inscription mentions the Syrian craftsman Muhammad ben Khaulan of Damascus.
-Inscriptions on the facade also show the names of Alaaddin, Izzeddin Keykavus, and the Atabeg who was responsible for work on the mosque during both Alaaddin's and Izzeddin's reigns.
+Inscriptions on the façade also show the names of Alaaddin, Izzeddin Keykavus, and the Atabeg who was responsible for work on the mosque during both Alaaddin's and Izzeddin's reigns.
 Izzeddin was responsible for constructing the main prayer hall of the mosque.

 Tombs of the Seljuk Sultans

 The courtyard of the Alaeddin Mosque contains two monumental mausolea, known as türbe or kümbets.
 According to an inscription on its façade, Kilijçarslan II commissioned a ten-sided tomb with a conical roof which became the burial place of the Seljuk dynasty, housing the sarcophagi of eight of the Seljuk Sultans of Rum: